Get Free Solar Panel Quotes

 Get started

-But as long as they’re safely installed, properly connected to your electricity supply, fully situated on your property, and follow all relevant planning permission rules, there’s nothing stopping you from having as many solar panels as you want.
+But as long as they’re safely installed, properly connected to your electricity supply, entirely situated on your property, and follow all relevant planning permission rules (though solar panels are usually considered permitted development), nothing is stopping you from having as many solar panels as you want.

 That means if you have a single-phase setup, as the great majority of UK homes do, you’ll need prior approval for any installation above 3.68 kWp.

-The average roof on a three-bedroom house in the UK can hold 20 solar panels.
+Totals vary, but the average roof on a three-bedroom house in the UK can hold between 10 and 20 solar panels.

-Solar panels are usually about 2 m² – meaning you could technically fit more than 20 – but your installer is legally required to leave at least 20 cm between your panels and the edge of the roof, on every side.
+However, your installer is legally required to leave at least 20 cm of space between your panels and the edge of the roof on every side.

 They’ll also usually ensure there’s about 15 cm between each row of solar panels, to give the frames space to contract and expand as temperatures change throughout the year.

-Thankfully, space is usually the only issue, as UK roofs can almost always hold the weight of a solar panel installation.
+Thankfully, space is usually the only issue, as most UK roofs can typically support the weight of a solar panel installation.

 The average three-bedroom household should have 10 solar panels.